blacknon/lssh/demo/README.md

 After entering the client container, the demo configuration is available at `/home/demo/.lssh.conf`.
 This configuration also serves as an example of the include feature, and the actual settings are split across `~/.lssh.d/*.toml`.

+For the OpenSSH import demo, the client container also includes `/home/demo/.ssh/config_match_demo`.
+That file contains `Match originalhost`, `Match user`, and `Match localuser` examples that can be imported into `lssh`.

 ```toml
 [includes]
 path = [